The-AI-Alliance/open-trusted-data-initiative/tools-notes/hf_tooling/dataset_viewer/README.md

 * Get the dataset size (in number of rows or bytes).
 * Get statistics about the dataset.

-A simple code demonstrating these APIs is [here](sample.py) Consult [documentation](https://huggingface.co/docs/dataset-viewer/quick_start) for the availble API endpoints
+The [sample.py](sample.py) code demonstrates the API.
+Consult the [documentation](https://huggingface.co/docs/dataset-viewer/quick_start) for the available API endpoints.